Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: If I identify other insurance that does not have a MassHealth-assigned carrier code, how do I submit the claim?

 A: Refer to Appendix C: Third-Party Liability Codes of your MassHealth provider manual for a list of MassHealth-assigned carrier codes.
-If you are unable to locate one for the insurance in Appendix C, you should complete a Third-Party Carrier Code Request form, below, and submit via fax to
+If you are unable to locate one for the insurance in Appendix C, you should complete a Third-Party Carrier Code Request form, which follows, and submit via fax to the following address.

 Third-Party Liability Unit

-◊ Do not send claim forms to the above FAX number.
+◊ Do not send claim forms to the FAX number.

 The “Manage Provider Information” function allows the user to manage their provider enrollment information as well as maintain their profile.
 Business partners may also use this function to maintain their enrollment information.